ashleykleynhans/github-oauth-proxy/README.md

 that anyone with a Github account is then able to log in to your Spinnaker instance.

-This proxy not only calls the user endpoint, but also the orgs and emails endpoints for the user in order to gather more verbose information about a user so that you can require one or more of the following
+This proxy not only calls the Github user endpoint, but also calls the Github orgs and emails endpoints in order to gather more verbose information about a user so that you can require one or more of the following permissions:
-permissions:

 - User must belong to a specific Github organization.
-- User must have an email account associated with their Github account that matches a specific domain name,
+- User must have an email account associated with their Github account that matches a specific domain name.
 - User must have their email account that matches a specific domain name set as their primary email address on their Github account.